braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 This integration forwards data from Tealium to the Braze REST API.

-{% alert note %}
-Server-to-Server integration does **not** support Braze UI features such as In-App Messaging, News Feed, or Push notifications.
-There also exists automatically captured data (Sessions, First Used App, and Last Used App) that is not available through this method. <br>If you wish to use this data and these features, consider our [side-by-side]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium/#side-by-side-sdk-integration) SDK integration.
+Server-to-server integration does not support Braze UI features like in-app messaging, News Feed, or push notifications.
+There also exists automatically captured data (sessions, first used app, and last used app) that is not available through this method.

-{% endalert %}
+If you wish to use this data and these features, consider our [side-by-side]({{site.baseurl}}/partners/data_and_infrastructure_agility/customer_data_platform/tealium/#side-by-side-sdk-integration) SDK integration.

 ### Step 1: Add a Braze connector in Tealium

 A connector is an integration between Tealium and another vendor used to transmit data.
-These connectors contain actions that represent the vendor's supported APIs.
+These connectors contain actions that represent their partner's supported APIs.

 1. From the left sidebar in Tealium under **Server-Side**, navigate to **EventStream > Event Connectors**.
 For visitor data connectors, go to **AudienceStream > Audience Connectors**.
 2. Select the blue **+ Add Connector** button to look through the connector marketplace.
-2. In the new dialogue box that appears, use the spotlight search to find the Braze connector.
+In the new dialogue box that appears, use the spotlight search to find the **Braze** connector.
-3. To add this connector, click the **Braze Connector Tile**.
-Once clicked, you can view the connection summary and a list of the required information, supported actions, and configuration instructions.Click **Continue** to begin configuring.
+3. To add this connector, click the **Braze** connector tile.
+Once clicked, you can view the connection summary and a list of the required information, supported actions, and configuration instructions.
+Before configuring, you must set up a source in the next step.
+You will later return to this page to complete the configuration.

 ### Step 2: Configure your connector settings